home-assistant/home-assistant.io/source/_integrations/google_nest.markdown

 1. You should get redirected to Google to choose an account.
 This should be the same developer account you configured above.
 1. The *Google Nest permissions* screen will allow you to choose which devices to configure.
 1. You will get redirected back to another account selection page.
-1. Confirm you want to allow persistent access to Home Assitant.
+1. Confirm you want to allow persistent access to Home Assistant.

 ## Sensor